nikkvd/PDFChatBot/README.md

 # PDF Chatbot

-The **PDF Chatbot** is an advanced web application that allows users to upload PDF documents and interact with them through a conversational interface.
-Powered by a **Retrieval-Augmented Generation (RAG)** model, it combines natural language processing (NLP), vector search, and Google’s Generative AI to deliver accurate, document-specific answers.
+The **PDF Chatbot** is a web application that allows users to interact with PDF documents through a conversational interface.
+Powered by a Retrieval-Augmented Generation (RAG) architecture, it combines Natural Language Processing (NLP), vector similarity search, and Google Generative AI to provide accurate, document-specific answers.
+The chatbot supports both text-based and scanned PDFs using OCR when needed.

 ---

 ## Features

-- **PDF Upload:** Upload PDF files via a simple web interface.
+- **PDF Upload**: Simple web interface for uploading PDFs.
-- **Text Extraction:** Uses `pdfplumber` to extract reliable content from PDFs.
+- **Text Extraction**: Uses `pdfplumber` for text-based PDFs and `pytesseract` with `pdf2image` for scanned PDFs.
-- **Text Chunking:** Splits text into sentence-overlapped chunks for better contextual understanding.
+- **Text Chunking**: Splits text into overlapping chunks for better context retrieval.
-- **Vector Database:** Uses `all-MiniLM-L6-v2` and FAISS for fast similarity-based retrieval.
+- **Vector Database**: Uses `all-MiniLM-L6-v2` and `FAISS` for fast similarity search.
-- **Query Processing:** Supports natural language queries with responses generated using Google Generative AI.
+- **Query Processing**: Natural language queries processed via Google Generative AI.
-- **Chat Interface:** Clean, responsive UI for chat-based interaction.
+- **Chat Interface**: Responsive chat UI for smooth interaction.
-- **Recent Chats:** Stores the last five interactions in a JSON file.
+- **Recent Chats**: Last five interactions stored in a JSON file.
-- **Upload Management:** Securely overwrites existing files to manage space.
+- **Upload Management**: Overwrites old files to manage storage.
-- **Responsive Design:** Optimized for desktop, tablet, and mobile use.
+- **OCR Support**: Handles image-based PDFs using Tesseract OCR.

 ---